suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 following notation:

 ~~~
-- KEK(R1,S) refers to a KEK shared between recipient R1 and the sender S.
+- KEK(R1, S) refers to a KEK shared between recipient R1 and the sender S.
   The KEK, as a concept, is used by AES Key Wrap but not by ES-DH.
-- CEK(R1,S) refers to a CEK shared between R1 and S.
+- CEK(R1, S) refers to a CEK shared between R1 and S.
-- CEK(*,S) or KEK(*,S) are used when a single CEK or a single KEK is shared
+- CEK(*, S) or KEK(*, S) are used when a single CEK or a single KEK is shared
   with all authorized recipients by a given sender S in a certain context.
 - ENC(plaintext, k) refers to the encryption of plaintext with a key k.
-- KEK_i or CEK_i refers to the i-th instance of the KEK or CEK, respectively.
 ~~~

 ## Content Key Distribution with AES Key Wrap {#AES-KW}